As D.J. Reed continues to shine for Seahawks, 49ers say ‘it made us sick’ to lose him

 Instead, the Seahawks claimed him — which meant keeping him on their active roster throughout training camp even though he couldn’t do anything — and waited patiently for Reed to get healthy.

-Reed recovered two months into the season and has been a regular in Seattle’s secondary since — starting games at nickel back and both left and right cornerback.
+Reed recovered two months into the season and has been a regular in Seattle’s secondary since — starting games at nickel back and left and right cornerback.

-And Wednesday, when he talked to Seattle media via a conference call to preview Sunday’s game, Reed was one of three players 49ers coach Kyle Shanahan mentioned as keys to the Seahawks’ second-half defensive turnaround (the others being Jamal Adams and Carlos Dunlap).
+And on Wednesday, when he talked to Seattle media via a conference call, 49ers coach Kyle Shanahan mentioned Reed as one of three players who have been keys to the Seahawks’ second-half defensive turnaround (the others being Jamal Adams and Carlos Dunlap).

-“He’s playing at a very good level,’’ Shanahan said of Reed, who played in 31 games for the 49ers in the 2018 and 2019 seasons, mostly as a reserve defensive back, nickel and on special teams.
-“Made us sick to lose (him).’’
+“He’s playing at a very good level,” Shanahan said of Reed, who played in 31 games for the 49ers in 2018-19, mostly as a reserve defensive back and on special teams.
+“Made us sick to lose (him).”

 The 49ers waived Reed on Aug.
-4, with Shanahan saying Wednesday the team had no choice due to a spate of injuries that he said had the 49ers at the limit of the number of players they could put on the Physically Unable to Perform or Non-Football Injury lists.
+4. Shanahan said they had no choice due to a spate of injuries he said put them at the limit for players they could put on the Physically Unable to Perform or Non-Football Injury lists.

-With each of those lists, players can return after six games.
-By going on IR during the preseason, Reed would have had to miss the season.
-The 49ers gambled that no one would claim Reed since it was unclear when he might be able to return and they could stick him on IR and get him back in 2021.
+With both of those lists, players can return after six games.
+By going on injured reserve during the preseason, Reed would have missed the season.
+The 49ers gambled that no one would claim Reed because it was unclear when he might return, hoping to stick him on IR and get him back in 2021.

+“We had an unprecedented (number of) guys at that time who were on PUP,” Shanahan said.
+“We couldn‘t have more (players) with the roster rules and how many we had to have down, and we didn’t know if he was going to be able to come back during the year from it.

 Indeed, the 49ers’ loss has been one of Seattle’s biggest gains of the year.

-Reed said San Francisco’s decision made him more determined than ever to make it back as quickly as possible.
-He returned in time for the Nov.
-1 game against the 49ers, when he had to play nickel with Ugo Amadi out, and had an early interception that helped swing the game Seattle’s way.
+Reed said San Francisco’s decision made him more determined to make it back as quickly as possible.
+He returned in time for a Nov.
+1 game against the 49ers, when he had to play nickel with Ugo Amadi out.
+Reed had an early interception that helped swing the game Seattle’s way.

-Nickel was the role that Seattle coach Pete Carroll acknowledges was the one he thought would be the best fit for Reed, who at just 5-9 doesn’t fit the profile of the typical, tall, long and lanky Seahawks outside cornerback.
+Nickel was the role Seattle coach Pete Carroll thought would be the best fit for Reed, who at just 5 feet 9 doesn’t fit the typical profile of a Seahawks outside cornerback.

-But with injuries later knocking out the team’s top three outside corners — Shaquill Griffin, Tre Flowers and Quinton Dunbar — for varying lengths of time the second half of the season, Reed has stepped in to start two games at left cornerback and now the last four on the right side.
+But with injuries later knocking out the team’s top three outside corners — Shaquill Griffin, Tre Flowers and Quinton Dunbar — Reed has stepped in to start two games at left cornerback and the past four on the right side.

 Flowers is expected to return this week from a hamstring injury.